palemair/html5maker/README.md

-# GENHTML5
+# Html5maker

-Genhtml5 is a simple webpage generator. it depends on Markdown (library) and xml.etree The goal is to easily create an entire statique website.
+This is a simple webpage generator. it depends on Markdown (library) and xml.etree The goal is to easily create an entire statique website.

 ## introduction